davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-30-kona-diaries-2015-day-6-bbq-tuesday.md

 Eventually I made it to the bottom of this part of the mountain - the town of Waimea - 2676ft above sea level.

 I found myself a garage (at the 'Waimea Express') and got myself some lunch.
 Whilst browsing the shelves I saw something that looked interesting.
 I asked the cashier and she said it was some sort of heated bread/chicken/broccoli thing.
 That'll do.
-And a can of coke chaser if Imay.
+And a can of coke chaser if I may.

 ![20150929-waimea](/images/2015/20150929-waimea.jpg)